On a pinning model in correlated Gaussian random environments

 To close this section, let us highlight our contributions in this paper.
-Firstly, we obtain some finer property of a disordered pinning model with environment correlation of the form $n^{-p}$, where $p<1$, which complements the result of Berger \cite{Ber13}.
-To be specific, we find scaling limits of rescaled (Wick ordered) partition functions in the disorder relevant regime.
-In particular, the Weinrib-Halperin prediction is partially conformed when it differs from the Harris criterion.
-We also show that the rescaled (Wick ordered) partition functions are not $L^2$-bounded in the entire disorder relevance regime (see Remark \ref{remark:alpha}), which is a new feature compared to other disordered models.
+Firstly, we obtain some finer property of a disordered pinning model with environment correlation of the form $n^{-p}$, where $p<1$, which complements the result of \cite{Ber13}.
+To be specific, we find scaling limits of rescaled (Wick-ordered) partition functions in the disorder relevant regime.
+In particular, the Weinrib--Halperin prediction is partially confirmed when it differs from the Harris criterion.
+We also show that the rescaled (Wick-ordered) partition functions are not $L^2$-bounded in the entire disorder relevance regime (see Remark \ref{remark:alpha}), which is a new feature compared to other disordered models.
 Secondly, we develop a decoupling approach to prove uniform integrability (see Section~\ref{sec:discussion}), and provide some sharp upper bounds for the norm of traces (see Lemma \ref{lem:Tr^j}) and for the second moments of multiple Stratonovich integrals (see Lemma \ref{Tr}).
 These auxiliary results may be of independent interest.